Advancing the phenomenology of GeV-scale axion-like particles: Our approach

 Here and below, we consider the three-flavor setup, incorporating the $\eta'$ meson in the pseudoscalar nonet matrix as in Refs.~\cite{Herrera-Siklody:1996tqr,Aloni:2018vki}.
 We calculate all the quantities in the order $\mathcal{O}(\delta)$, where $\delta \equiv (m_{d}-m_{u})/(m_{d}+m_{u})$ is the isospin parameter, and $\mathcal{O}(\epsilon)$, where $\epsilon \equiv f_{\pi}/f_{a}\ll 1$ is the ALP dimensionless coupling, with $f_{\pi} \approx 93\text{ MeV}$ being the pion decay constant.
 We incorporate the renormalization group flow from Ref.~\cite{Bauer:2021mvw}, describing the evolution of the fermionic coupling $c_{F}(Q,\Lambda)$ from the scale $\Lambda$, defining the Lagrangian~\eqref{eq:alp-lagrangian}, down to the scale of interest $Q\simeq 2\text{ GeV}$.

-To find the mixing~\eqref{eq:diagonalization} between the ALPs and mesons, we first diagonalize the quadratic part of the ALP-meson interactions; derivations and expressions for the mixing angles $\theta_{P^{0}a}$, $\theta_{A^{0}a}$, and $\theta_{P^{0}_{h}a}$ may be found in Appendices~\ref{app:ALP-ChPT},~\ref{app:adding-Ph}.
+To find the mixing~\eqref{eq:diagonalization} between the ALPs and mesons, we first diagonalize the quadratic part of the ALP-meson interactions; derivations and expressions for the mixing angles $\theta_{P^{0}a}$, $\theta_{A^{0}a}$, and $\theta_{P^{0}_{h}a}$ may be found in Appendices~\ref{app:ALP-minimal-ChPT},~\ref{app:adding-Ph}.

 Let us now formulate the ALP interactions with various mesons in the $\kappa_{q}$-independent fashion.
+We focus here solely on the gluonic coupling; treatment of the quark couplings $c_{q}$ in Eq.~\eqref{eq:alp-lagrangian} is discussed in Ref.~\cite{Bauer:2021wjo} (with Appendix~\ref{app:ALP-non-minimal} providing a summary).
 The effective description of Standard Model interactions of such mesons is discussed in Refs.~\cite{Fujiwara:1984mp,Guo:2011ir} (vector mesons and anomalous photon vertex),~\cite{Fariborz:1999gr} (light scalar sector),~\cite{Guo:2011ir} (tensor mesons), and~\cite{Parganlija:2012fy,Parganlija:2016yxq,Giacosa:2024epf} (vector, axial-vector, and heavy pseudoscalar excitations).
 On top of that, we will also need the $s\to d$ operator induced by the octet operator from~\cite{Gori:2020xvq} to describe the decays of kaons into ALPs.